-Defoe, Jonathan Swift and Jane Austen between famous writers.
-They affect not only England culture, also promoting the world literature flourish.
-Today, people around the world still read these classics and remain them as the most popular works, which also leads English to propagate through such means worldwide.
+Defoe, Jonathan Swift and Jane Austen, amongst other famous writers.
+Their work not only affected British culture, but it also promoted the flourishing of world literature.
+Today, people around the world still read these classics and still consider them to be popular works, thus further propagating the English language worldwide.

-As for another English-speaking countries, although America is a short-history country, it had already become one of the most important producers of cultural products since the first half of the 20th century.
-The rise of film industry combined English and movie itself together; English because in modern artistic to become global.
-Until to the late 1930s, English occupied mainstream in film language because almost all of film studios belonged to the US and UK (House, 2003, p 572).
-Today, the spread of English rapidly global by the aid of popular culture and media markets; blockbuster films bring people several visual feasts and own vast numbers of fans through the world, almost every time there is a blockbuster, audiences around the world will rush out, such as the previous Avatar and Transformers; Avatar earned the highest box office in Chinese film industry in that year.
-Moreover, Western pop is in the popular favor of the world, stars of music from America and Britain also surround by hype in several non-English speaking countries.
-Non-English speaking people touch upon English language and values in daily life, which also can be seen a phenomenon of English output.
+As for the other English-speaking countries, one cannot ignore the United States.
+Although it is a country with only a recent history, by the first half of the 20th century it had already become one of the world’s most important producers of cultural products .
+The subsequent rise of the film industry, centering around Hollywood, combined English and movies together and thus English became increasingly used in the modern global artistic scene.
+Until the late 1930s, English was the mainstream film language because almost all of the film studios were from the US and UK (House, 2003, p 572).
+Today, the spread of English is even further globalised through the aid of popular culture media markets, as in the case with blockbuster , which offer people a visual feast and thus draw vast numbers of fans from all over the world.
+In fact, almost every time there is a blockbuster, audiences around the world will rush out, such as with Avatar and Transformers.
+Avatar, in fact, earned the highest box office figures in China, for that year.
+Moreover, Western pop music is the most popular in the world and rock and pop stars from places like America and Britain are constantly surrounded by hype in the numerous non-English speaking countries that they visit.
+Non-English speaking people experience English language and values in their daily lives, which also can be seen as a resulting phenomenon of the extended English cultural output.